PhylomeDB User's Manual Index

 Each phylome is reconstructed with a set number of proteomes.
 These proteomes have been downloaded from different databases or can belong to collaborating sequencing projects.
 The details of the source of each proteome can be found in the main phylome page.
 Take into account that one single species can be represented by a different proteome version in two different phylomes.
 Phylomes are reconstructed starting from one of the proteomes, which is called the seed proteome.
 This will be the proteome that will be fully represented in the phylome, while the other proteomes will only appear in trees when they have homologous sequences to the seed.
 In some instances meta-phylomes are reconstructed.
 Those are groups of phylomes that use the same set of proteomes and start using different seed proteomes.

 For each protein encoded in the seed proteome a Smith-Waterman search is performed against the database that comprises the selected proteomes to retrieve a set of proteins with a significant similarity.
 Results are filtered based on their e-value and the percentage of overlap between the query sequence and the hit.
 A limit in the number of accepted hits is also used.
-As of 2019, BlastP is now used to search for homology predictions.

 Multiple Sequence Alignments (MSA):